 Red Light Therapy and Gestational Diabetes

 During a typical pregnancy, the β-cells (beta cells) in your pancreas multiply and grow larger to meet the increased metabolic demands of all of the changes taking place and of course - growing your baby.
-This means your blood glucose levels rise as your insulin sensitivity drops so your body can funnel fuel to baby.
-After baby arrives, everything usually returns to normal—your beta cells, blood glucose, and insulin sensitivity all stabilize.
+Outside of pregnancy your blood glucose levels rise and your insulin removes the ‘sugar’ from your bloodstream.
 But with GDM, things are different.
-Your beta cells don’t keep up with the demands of pregnancy, and when combined with reduced insulin sensitivity, this leads to hyperglycemia (high blood sugar).
+Your beta cells don’t keep up with the huge metabolic demands of pregnancy, and when combined with reduced insulin sensitivity (so your body can share some of the glucose with your baby), this leads to hyperglycemia (high blood sugar).
 There is ongoing debate about how Gestational Diabetes is diagnosed as different countries have different cut-offs.

 Every process your body automatically does, relies on energy.
 You eat something, your body processes the food down to smaller and smaller molecules until eventually, mitochondria convert it into a special kind of energy called ATP.
 This is the currency that fuels every single action/activity happening in the body.
 When that energy stops being produced in our body - the clinical term is known as ‘death’.